-The Compensation Committee of the Board recommended, and the Board authorized and approved, payments to each non-employee director of the Company in the following amounts, commencing effective as of June 8, 2021: (i) for serving as a director, \$140,000 per year, payable, at the director's option, in the equivalent amount in restricted stock units ("RSUs"), or a combination of cash and RSUs, provided that, at least \$80,000 of such director compensation shall consist of RSUs; (ii) for serving as the chairperson of the nominating and corporate governance committee, \$10,000 per year, payable in the equivalent amount in RSUs; (iv) for serving as the chairperson of the compensation committee, \$10,000 per year, payable in the equivalent amount in RSUs; (iv) for serving as the chairperson of the audit committee, \$10,000 per year, payable in the equivalent amount in RSUs; and (v) reimbursement for reasonable out-of-pocket expenses incurred in connection with attending each Board meeting and each committee meeting.
-The aggregate amount of director compensation shall not exceed \$140,000 (except for any amounts paid to a director of Janus Core prior to the Business Combination) and the aggregate amount of each chairperson compensation shall not exceed \$140,000.
+The Compensation Committee of the Board recommended, and the Board authorized and approved, payments to each non-employee director of the Company in the following amounts, commencing effective as of June 8, 2021: (i) for serving as a director, \$140,000 per year, payable, at the director's option, in the equivalent amount in restricted stock units ("RSUs"), or a combination of cash and RSUs, provided that, at least \$80,000 of such director compensation shall consist of RSUs; (ii) for serving as the chairperson of the nominating and corporate governance committee, \$10,000 per year, payable in the equivalent amount in RSUs; (iii) for serving as the chairperson of the audit committee, \$10,000 per year, payable in the equivalent amount in RSUs; (iv) for serving as the chairperson of the audit committee, \$10,000 per year, payable in the equivalent amount in RSUs; (iv) for serving as the chairperson of the audit committee, \$10,000 per year, payable in the equivalent amount in RSUs; (iv) for serving as the chairperson of the audit committee, \$10,000 per year, payable in the equivalent amount in RSUs; (ii) for serving as the chairperson of the audit committee, \$10,000 per year, payable in the equivalent amount in RSUs; and (v) reimbursement for reasonable out-of-pocket expenses incurred in connection with attending each Board meeting and each committee meeting.
+The aggregate amount of director compensation shall not exceed \$140,000 (except for any amounts paid to a director of Janus Core prior to the Business Combination) and the aggregate amount of each chairperson compensation shall not exceed \$10,000.